Zooce/zomb-file/README.md

 * Double quotes _are_ useful to show the boundaries of a key or a value that really _should_ contain spaces or special characters.
 No need to completely throw double quotes away.
 * Raw strings are really nice for large multi-line string values (like dialog sequences in a game, for example).

-## Why only strings and not numbers or booleans?
+## Why only strings and not numbers or Booleans?

 TL;DR - Your values are strings to begin with...you can interpret them however your program needs them.

 Your program is going to read in all values for any generic data file (such as JSON) as a string.
-With those strings, you must parse them to interpret them the way to expect (e.g., as numbers or booleans or strings or whatever).
+With those strings, you must parse them to interpret them the way to expect (e.g., as numbers or Booleans or strings or whatever).
 Even if you use a library for this (which you most certainly probably do) the library has to do that same thing.

 I think it should be up to the user how their value strings are interpreted.
 If you're expecting a particular value to be a number, then use your programming language's string parsing utilities to parse it as a number, for example.